 - Spouses’ parents

-- Spouses’ brothers and sisters and their descendants, spouses, extramarital partners, and persons in formal and informal partnership
+- Spouses’ brothers and sisters and their descendants, spouses, extramarital partners, and people in a formal and informal partnership

-- Stepchildren and adopted children and their spouses, extramarital partners, and persons in formal and informal partnership
+- Stepchildren and adopted children and their spouses, extramarital partners, and people in a formal and informal partnership

-- Persons who use the service of the foster care in the household
+- People who use the service of foster care in the household